Hopscotch: Variations

 There are many other forms of hopscotch played across the globe.
-In India it is called Stapu or Kit Kit in Hindi, Nondi (Tamil), Thokkudu billa (Telugu) or Kith-Kith, in Spain and some Latin American countries, it is called rayuela, although it may also be known as golosa or charranca.
+In India it is called Stapu or Kit Kit in Hindi, Nondi/Paandi (Tamil), Thokkudu billa (Telugu) or Kith-Kith, Kunte Bille (Kannada).
+In Spain and some Latin American countries, it is called rayuela, although it may also be known as golosa or charranca.
 In France marelle is the name for the game.

 In Turkey, it is Seksek (from sek, "to hop").
 In Russian it is known as классики (klássiki, diminutive for the word meaning "classes").
 In Bulgaria, the game is referred to as дама (dama) which means "lady".

-In Poland, it appears in two forms: klasy ("classes") which has a rectangular shape and no marker, instead, players call out names of various items of a given class, e.g. colours or flowers, while jumping on successive fields; and pajac ("buffoon") which has a human shape and uses a thrown marker, e.g. a piece of glass or stone.
+In Poland, it appears in two forms: klasy ("classes") which has a rectangular shape and no marker (instead, players call out names of various items of a given class, e.g. colours or flowers, while jumping on successive fields); and pajac ("buffoon") which has a human shape and uses a thrown marker, e.g. a piece of glass or stone.

 In Sweden the game is named hoppa hage (lit. "jumping the garden"), while in Norway it is called paradis, or Paradise.
 In Italy the game is known as campana (meaning "bell"), or mondo ("world").
 In the Netherlands and Flanders, it is called Hinkelen ("skip").
 In Bosnia, Croatia, and Serbia it is called školica, meaning "little school".
 In Malaysia, the most popular variant is called tengteng.

 In Mexico, it is called bebeleche (mamaleche) meaning "drink milk" or avioncito meaning "little plane", after its shape.
-In Cuba and in Puerto Rico it is called "La Peregrina" (meaning "Pilgrim Girl") and the squares represent the 9 rings the pilgrim traveler has to pass in order to reach Heaven from Purgatory according to Dante's Inferno.
+In Cuba and in Puerto Rico it is called "La Peregrina" (meaning "Pilgrim Girl") and the squares represent the 9 rings the pilgrim traveler has to pass in order to reach Heaven from Purgatory, according to Dante's Inferno.

 In Romania the game is called șotron and is widely played by children all over the country.
 In Denmark it is called hinke.
 In Brazil it is called amarelinha, evolved from marelle, the French name for the game that became too closely associated with the radical amarelo (yellow) and its diminutive in -inho/a.

 In Breton, the name is reg or delech.
 The Albanian variant is called rrasavi, which is composed of two words: rrasa ("the flat stone", an object used to play the game) and vi ("line", a reference to the lines that comprise the diagram of the course).
 In China, hopscotch is called tiao fangzi (跳房子, meaning "jumping the houses").

-In the Philippines, hopscotch is called piko in Tagalog and sometimes also called kiki or Bikabix in Visayas/Cebuano.
-Its common court in the Philippines has six squares.
+In the Philippines, the game is known as piko, a variation of hopscotch that features a territorial capture mechanic.
+It is played on a diagram of boxes, commonly shaped like a cross, a stylized human figure or a four-petal shaped zone called moons.
+Children take turns tossing a pamato (a flat marker, such as a stone or bottle cap) onto designated squares and hopping through the course on one foot.
+The goal is not only to complete the sequence without stepping on lines or losing balance, but also to claim territory.
+After a successful round, a player may capture a square, which then becomes off-limits to others.
+This rule adds a strategic dimension that increases the challenge as the game progresses.
+Across the country, the game is known by various regional names: kingking in the Ilocos Region, bikabix, kiki, or vicks-vicks in Cebu and other Visayan-speaking areas, buan-buan in parts of Mindanao and the Visayas, and saya-saya among Waray speakers, derived from the word saya meaning “skirt.”

 In India, hopscotch is called "thikrya", because broken stones called thikrya are slid across the grid as players hop to each square.
 In South Korea, hopscotch is called sabangchigi (사방치기, meaning "Hitting the Four Cardinal Directions") and is widely played across the nation.
 In Ghana, hopscotch is called "tumatu" and is mostly played by children.

 In Zimbabwe, the game is called pada and its mostly played by girls.
 In America the game is referred to as Hop Scotch and is played with a marker.
 It is found on elementary school playgrounds and is an activity most often played by girls.